Diksha7860/Analog-clock/README.md

-This project is completely made of HTML,CSS and JAVASCRIPT.
+This project is completely made using HTML,CSS and JAVASCRIPT.